Knowledge Representation in AI

 2. Inheritable knowledge:

-• The instance relation is a type of inheritable knowledge that illustrates a relationship between an instance and a class.
+The instance relation exemplifies a type of inheritable knowledge, illustrating the relationship between an instance and a class.
+Each individual frame may indicate a set of traits and their corresponding values.

 3. Inferential knowledge: